BabyMedley/encrypter-decrypter/README.md

  Run it using "python3 encrypter_decrypter.py" in a Terminal or Command Prompt/Windows Powershell.

 The encryption is pretty basic/weak.
-My caesar cypher is a lot more complex.
+My caesar cipher is a lot more complex.